 2. Keep Word Press and Plugins Up to Date

 Word Press and plugins are often updated because of newfound security issues.
 Keeping your Word Press installation and all of the plugins you use up to date will help you avoid these issues.

 3. Delete Unused plugins and themes

 Just to make sure they do not contain any vulnerabilities or backdoors into your website.

 4. Use a Secure Username and Password

 I know trying to remember every single username and password you use for every online account you have can be difficult and it can seem like no big deal to use a password that is common to you, but I highly you always use a strong password and never use ‘admin’ as your username.
 Choose a username that is a combination of uppercase and lowercase letters.
 Same goes for your password.
-You can use this website to generate a strong password - http://strongpasswordgenerator.com/.
+You can use http://strongpasswordgenerator.com/ or https://www.cloudwards.net/too… to generate a strong password.
 Lastly, never store your login information in your web browser or computer.
 Write them down somewhere and keep it safe.

 5. Limit Access and User Accounts

 I know you can’t control everyone, but you can control who has access to your Word Press website.
 Try to limit the number of users and make sure you delete any inactive users.

 There a lot more things that can and should be done to secure your Word Press website.
 Many of them require advanced Word Press and server administration knowledge to be able to edit files like your wp-config and htaccess file.
 Give us a call.
 We would love to help you!